Jessica Naz Wears Lacy Bustier And Unzips Her Daisy Dukes In Latest Update

-Jessica Naz stunned her 496,000 Instagram followers with her most recent post on Thursday afternoon, in which the Guess Jeans model shared a pair of photos that beautifully displayed her enviable physique.
+Jessica Naz stunned her 496,000 Instagram followers with her most recent post on Thursday afternoon.
+The Guess Jeans model shared a pair of photos that beautifully displayed her enviable physique.
 The post received over 5,400 likes in the first hour after it went live.

 Jessica geotagged her location in Los Angeles, and the rustic background indicated the shoot occurred on the outskirts of the sprawling city.
 She posed standing in a field of tall grasses with the setting sun at her back.
 Golden light streamed through the entire scene, creating a glittering effect across the dry foliage and illuminating the outline of her figure.